-The other weapon that we take up is the sword of the Spirit which is the spoken word of God.
+The other weapon that I take up is the sword of the Spirit which is the spoken word of God.

 Jesus gave a good example of this when the devil attacked him after his fasting in the wilderness.
 First the devil thrusts with “If thou be the Son of God, command that these stones be made bread.”

 Jesus parries with “It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God”

 The devil slashes back with ” If thou be the Son of God, cast thyself down: for it is written, He shall give his angels charge concerning thee: and in their hands they shall bear thee up, lest at any time thou dash thy foot against a stone.”

 ( Now he’s getting smart and quoting scripture himself , a misquote of course)

 Jesus slashes back with, “It is written again, Thou shalt not tempt the Lord thy God.”

 The devil thrusts again— Again, the devil taketh him up into an exceeding high mountain, and sheweth him all the kingdoms of the world, and the glory of them, and saith unto him,” All these things will I give thee, if thou wilt fall down and worship me.”